How to send SMS over HTTPS API

 Send the request

 Paste the request to a now page of your browser.
 This will reach the webserver reserved for the API requests.
-You will get feedback about your request in a from of an xml code.
+You will get feedback about your request in a form of an xml code.
 On Figure 8, you can see how the XML file looks in case of an accepted message.
 This means that the gateway will now try to send your message.
 Here you can see the timestamp when the message was sent and the body of the message you sent.

 Check the sent message

 In the Event tab of the Ozeki SMS Gateway, you can see that the API reached the gateway and tried to send the message.
 You can see here whether it was accepted or denied.
 To reach the Events tab, open the Ozeki SMS Gateway and search for the user that you sent the test message to.
 Click the Events tab and you will be presented with the logs of the user.
+(Figure 9)

 Upload the certificate

 To have a secured HTTP, you need to upload a certificate.
 This will be seen by the remote party and will verify you.
 If you do not provide any certificate, a generated certificate will be sent.
 With the certificate, you will be able to use HTTPS protocol instead of HTTP.
 HTTPS is more secure and more stable than HTTP.
+(Figure 10)

 Summary

 This article explained how you can send SMS using HTTPS API.
-You will learn about a HTTPS API and we will show you how to use it.
+You will learn about a HTTPS API, and we will show you how to use it.
 Using a HTTPS API means that you will be able to send SMS messages using a web page.
 This way you can be anywhere and still use the Ozeki SMS Gateway to send SMS messages.
 This combined with the performance of the Ozeki SMS Gateway, will result in a flexible and easy to use SMS communication solution.

 Make sure to not stop here with learning.
 We offer you more articles about this subject and some other subject like using the Ozeki SMS Gateway with other programming languages.
 Start with learning how you can use the Ozeki SMS Gateway with PHP or Python.